• white corky spots on a green tomato fruit

 Look-Alikes

-Many other tomato diseases occur in Minnesota and can resemble bacterial cancer.
-For help with diagnosis, visit the University of Minnesota plant disease webpage.
+Many other tomato diseases occur in Minnesota and can resemble bacterial canker.
+For help with diagnosis, visit the University of Minnesota's What's wrong with my plant? webpage.

 Regulatory Status: Non-Regulated